Health and Human Biology

-Click here for a list of concentration requirements.
-For instructions for declaring this concentration, please visit the Biology Undergraduate website.
-Prospective concentrators should contact Marjorie_Thompson@brown.edu to schedule a planning meeting and have an advisory assignment made.
-For more information about this concentration, please visit the department's website.
+Click here for a list of requirements.
+Prospective concentrators should contact Katherine_Smith@brown.edu to schedule a planning meeting and to have an advisory assignment made.
 For more information about this concentration, please visit the department's website.

 Honors and CapstonesView Honors website

 A senior capstone is required.
-It can consist of an original research project, the Human Biology Senior Seminar course, an approved advanced course or seminar in another department or occasionally, an academic internship.
+It can consist of an original research project, the Human Biology Senior Seminar course, an approved advanced course or seminar in another department, or occasionally, an academic internship.
 Proposed capstones must be approved by the Concentration Advisor.
-The capstone may not begin before the 6th or 7th semester (or intervening summer) and for most, will take place during the senior year.
+The capstone may not begin before the 6th or 7th semester (or intervening summer) and for most students will take place during the senior year.